Melanoma

 Causes and risk factors

-There are a number of different factors that can increase your likelihood of developing melanoma.
-These include exposure to sunlight, certain skin types, your genes and your age.
+There are a number of factors that can increase your likelihood of developing melanoma.
+These include exposure to sunlight, your skin type, your genes and your age.

 Prevalence